SISKIYOU MOTOR SPEEDWAY RUNNNG RULES

 16. Penalties for violation of rules may include, but are not limited to: disqualification, fines, permanent suspension from track, loss of points and/or track membership being revoked.

-17. The decision of the Race Official’s regarding race procedure is FINAL, NON-APPEALABLE AND NON LITIGABLE.
+17. The decision of the Race Official regarding race procedure and program is FINAL, NON-APPEALABLE AND NON LITIGABLE.

 18. Radio communication between the driver and the pit is not permitted.
 No radio equipment may be in place even if it is disconnected.
 No communication devices are allowed in the car period.
 This includes cell phones, mirrors of any kind and data collecting devices.
 Racievers will be allowed.

 19. All quads, ATV’s or similar motorized vehicles used in the pit should have proof of insurance and provide proof at any time it is requested by S.M.S. personnel.
 There should be only one person per quad.
 Each motorized vehicle mentioned above must display a bright orange safety flag.

 In order for drivers to be eligible for the season’s points championship must purchase a Siskiyou Motor Speedway track license.
 This will entitle the driver to earn points during weekly points races from the date the license is purchased.
 Drivers who do not wish to purchase the license will be not be eligible to receive money or trophy for the year end championship standings.
 The track license entitles the driver to the car number of his/her choice (if available).
 Each class maintains its own set of numbers.
 License holders may also receive other benefits that non license holders will not.

 Cars that are disqualified will receive 0 points for that event.

 In the event of a season points tie, the driver with the most main event wins will be deemed the points champion.